CrazyAncestor/Setup_Analysis_Tool_Fornax_GC/mass_loss_rate/Readme.txt

 Use Get_attributes.job to get the file Attributes.
-Then put it into this directory and run the mass_loss_estimater
+Then put it into this directory and run main